Nautical Law: What is UNCLOS?

 • The sea law provides full money rights to nations for a 200-mile zone by their shoreline.
 The sea and oceanic bed extending this area is regarded as an Exclusive Economic Zone (EEZ), and any country can use these waters for its economic utilisation.

-• The IMO (International Maritime Organization) plays a vital role in the operation of UNCLOS.
+• The IMO (International Maritime Organization) plays a vital role in UNCLOS’s operation.
 Along with the IMO, organisations like the International Whaling Commission and the International Seabed Authority are vital parties in the functional areas of nautical law.

-Even though it has 160 member parties, the US is a country that has still not sanctioned (ratified) the nautical law.
-The main reason for the US not approving the sea law arises mainly because of its disagreement about Part XI of UNCLOS.
+Even though UNCLOS has 160 member parties, the US has still not sanctioned (ratified) the nautical law.
+The main reason for the US not approving the sea law is its disagreement about Part XI of UNCLOS.

-This part deals with the aspect of the minerals found on the seabed on the EEZ.
-The International Seabed Authority was established based on this part of the nautical law and called for equitable distribution of the proceeds of such seabeds.
+This part deals with the minerals found on the seabed in the EEZ.
+The International Seabed Authority was established based on this part of nautical law and called for equitable distribution of the proceeds of such seabeds.

 The US is opposed to this theory, which is why it has not ratified UNCLOS despite being one of the most important members of the United Nations.

-It also contains specific provisions for the protection of the marine environment and to prevent the pollution of the marine environment, the world’s oceans and high seas by pollutants, practices like overfishing or deep seabed mining.
+UNCLOS also contains specific provisions for protecting the marine environment and preventing pollution from the marine environment, the world’s oceans, and high seas by pollutants and practices like overfishing or deep seabed mining.

-It also mentions the freedom of the high seas, especially freedom of scientific research and easy passage of merchant’s vessels.
+It also mentions the freedom of the high seas, especially the freedom of scientific research and easy passage of merchant vessels.

 With the help of a maritime law like UNCLOS, it can be said that marine resources can be protected and safeguarded, especially in contemporary times where the need for marine resources’ protection has increased even more during the 1960s and 70s.